hilalturkaslan/Ai_studies/README.md

-application done it ai take for is study case
+application done it ai make than is study case